 On leaving the train station walk up to the Railway Tavern pub.
 Turn left at the pub and at the top of the hill turn right then first left into Fairview Road.
 Continue up past Hungerford Primary School and the One Stop shop on your left, then take the second left into Bulpit Lane.
 The entrance to the ground is a short way down on the left.

-Concessions apply to Over 60's, Students, the Disabled and serving members of the Armed Forces or Emergency Services (Valid ID may need to be shown for proof of status).
+The concessions price of £6 also applies to the Disabled, serving members of the Armed Forces or Emergency Services (Valid ID may need to be shown for proof of status).

 Official matchday programme £2.